E-Safety & Child Protection

 It is increasingly important that children have the skills and knowledge needed to keep themselves safe on-line.
 Teaching the skills and knowledge required are now considered an essential part of safeguarding.
 At Wildmoor Heath, we teach 'e-safety' through both the Computing and PSHE curricula as well as working with the Local Authority and external agencies such as the NSPCC.

-Below you will find useful information and sites to support e-safety:https://www.thinkuknow.co.uk/parents/Support-tools/How-to-guides/
+Useful information and sites to support e-safety:https://www.thinkuknow.co.uk/parents/Support-tools/How-to-guides/

 E-Safety Workshop Presentation (our thanks to CEOP and the UK Safer Internet Centre for the use of the slides)

 WORKING WITH THE NSPCC - TEACHING CHILDREN HOW TO KEEP THEMSELVES SAFE